Talento90/prsls-hl/02_Serverless 101/README.md

 1. Consult the [Serverless framework docs](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/) to see how you can override function names

-2. Deploy the functions with `npm run sls -- deploy`
+2. Deploy the functions with `npx sls deploy`

 3. Go to the Lambda console to see the functions have been renamed